seanofw/HalfMaid.Async/Readme.md

 ### GameTask

-This is a `struct` that represents an active task for a function that otherwise would return `void`.
+This is a `class` that represents an active task for a function that otherwise would return `void`.
 It may be executed via normal `await`/`async`.

-This is represented as a `struct` to keep heap overhead as low as possible.
-The `struct` contains only a single reference to a `GameTaskBuilder` class, which contains the actual state for the task, typically about 4 pointers' worth of data.
+This is combined with its own builder type to keep heap overhead as low as possible.
+It consists of about 5 or 6 pointers' worth of data.

 `GameTask` may be safely copied and moved around, since it is only a reference to a class and some additional methods.